tranlv/Self-Driving-Car-Engineer-Part-1/Finding Lane Lines/README.md

 4. The next step was to define the region on interest bounded with lane lines.
 I used 4-sided polygon to mask the region. the bottom 2 points were simply both ends of the image frame, while the other top two points were found using observation with a few trial and errors.

-5. THe next step was to do Hough Transformation, not much parameters tuning here, i mainly use what was recommended from the course lectures.
+5. The next step was to do Hough Transformation, not much parameters tuning here, i mainly use what was recommended from the course lectures.
 It wokred quite fine anyway.

 6. The final step was to draw the lines obtained from Hough Transformation in function draw_lines.
 I first calculated the slope from the 2 points of any line obtained from perious steps using the formular (y2-y1)/(x2-x1).
 If the slope is positive , I would put those point in a list of right lines and vice versa, I discarded points woth zero slope as they are horizonetal lines which are kind of noise.
 Using these 2 right and left lists, I find the coefficient of 1st-degree polynomial and then construct the left and right lines function.
 Next step was to fin y coordinates with x-coordinates of 2 left points and then 2 right points.
 With the list of all the (x,y) coordinates for both right and left lines, I simple draw the lines